Stanford GSB’s essays continue to present a formidable exercise in self-awareness.

-The Stanford GSB essays, including two required essays and two optional short-answer questions, continues to present a formidable exercise in self-awareness – to understand why we do the things we do, why we make certain choices in life, and the opportunities and challenges we face.
+The Stanford GSB application includes two required essays and two optional short-answer questions.
+The GSB wants to understand why we do the things we do, why we make certain choices in life, and the opportunities and challenges we face.
 Take this on as a personal feat, not just a series of MBA essay questions.

 Essay A. “What Matters Most to You and Why” (approx. 650 words)